 If GnRH-independent precocious puberty is due to a hormone-producing tumor (eg, granulosa-theca cell tumors in girls, testicular tumors in boys), the tumor should be excised.
 However, girls require extended follow-up to check for recurrence in the contralateral ovary.

-Last full review/revision May 2009 by Nicholas Jospe, MD
+Last full review/revision October 2014 by Andrew Calabria, MD